keithburgie/blog/content/blog/getting-hooked-on-useeffect/index.md

 \#2 will run any time there is a change to the included state.
 \#3 will run on _any_ side effect.
 It will fire on _every_ render.

 To make use of the first one, let's welcome ourselves to the game.
 A great real world use-case for this version would be to call an API and set returned data as our initial state.
+The empty array as the second argument tells the function to run only once.
 ~~~javascript{numberLines: true}
   useEffect(() => {
     window.alert("Take me out to the ball game...");
   }, []);
 ~~~

 We'll use version \#2 to watch our pitch count.
-Every time count updates, this function will run our checks.
+Every time the **count** state updates, this function will run our checks.
 If any of the statements return true, they will run.
 ~~~javascript{numberLines: true}
   // Called on changes to count
   useEffect(() => {